andrews1022/react-typescript-project-setup/notes/create-react-app.md

 import styled, { css } from "styled-components";
 ```

-- This file is sometimes not used, so it can always be deleted later on
+- **NOTE**: This file is sometimes not used, so it can always be deleted later on

 - Copy and paste this code into `theme.ts`: